Curfew: Philippines

 In 1565, the Spanish conquistador Miguel López de Legazpi arrived in Cebu to colonize the islands that would later be known as the Philippines.
 Legazpi constructed a fort and instituted a curfew for those entering it at night, citing concerns that "women prostituted themselves in the camp."
 During the American colonial period in the Philippines at the turn of the 19th century, Manila was under a "Curfew Order" requiring them not to go out of their houses after 7:00 pm, and later the restriction changed to 8:30 pm, then to 10:00 pm, then to 11:00 pm, and finally revoked in 1901.

-On September 22, 1972, the day after then President Ferdinand Marcos declared martial law, he issued General Order No. 4, mandating a curfew from midnight to 4:00 a.m., and anyone who violated this curfew would be arrested and taken into custody.
+On 22 September 1972, the day after then President Ferdinand Marcos declared martial law, he issued General Order No. 4, mandating a curfew from midnight to 4:00 a.m., and anyone who violated this curfew would be arrested and taken into custody.
 In December 1972, Marcos conditionally lifted the curfew, and in 1977, he announced the complete removal of the curfew as part of efforts to ease restrictions imposed during martial law.
 The primary goal of the curfew was to reduce crime, among other reasons.

-On May 23, 2017, then President Rodrigo Duterte proclaimed martial law in the entire Mindanao island group as a response to the siege of Marawi, and the proclamation involved curfews.
+On 23 May 2017, then President Rodrigo Duterte proclaimed martial law in the entire Mindanao island group as a response to the siege of Marawi, and the proclamation involved curfews.
 129 areas in Mindanao had curfews in 2017.
 After winning the 2016 presidential elections and before starting his term, Duterte proposed a nationwide curfew for minors.

 There have been local ordinances regarding curfew for minors in some cities and municipalities but no nationwide law.
-Article 129 of the Presidential Decree 603 in 1974 permits c]ty or municipal councils to implement "curfew hours for children as may be warranted by local conditions."
+Article 129 of the Presidential Decree 603 in 1974 permits city or municipal councils to implement "curfew hours for children as may be warranted by local conditions."
 In 2022, a proposed bill was introduced in the House of Representatives to implement a nationwide curfew.
 However, the bill has been pending with the Committee on the Welfare of Children since July 2022.

 The curfew for minors in the Philippines is a debatable topic.
 Those in favor argue that curfews will promote the children's safety and welfare, while those against state that curfews infringe on children's right to travel in their vicinity and their parents' right to nurture them.
 In 2017, the Supreme Court of the Philippines ruled on the constitutionality of some of these local ordinances after a group filed a case.
 The high court upheld the curfew for minors in Quezon City but did not support the curfews implemented in Manila and Navotas.

 During the COVID-19 pandemic, several areas of the Philippines enforced curfews, including Metro Manila, Bulacan, Cavite, Laguna, Rizal, Cebu, and Cagayan de Oro.